alturacode/billing-core/README.md

 - `Subscription` — the central aggregate describing a customer’s subscription
 - `SubscriptionId` — identifier for a subscription
 - `SubscriptionName` — logical name (for example, `default`, `primary`, `main`)
-- `SubscriptionBillable` — polymorphic-style identifier of your customer in your own system
 - `SubscriptionProvider` — which billing provider this subscription belongs to (for example, `stripe`)
 - `SubscriptionItem` — line items inside a subscription (base plan, add-ons)
 - `SubscriptionItemEntitlement` - Entitlements granted by a subscription item